REMLA-8/operation/vagrant/README.md

 In order to launch grafana open a new terminal run `export KUBECONFIG=k3s.yaml`.
 Then check if the kubectl is reachable with `kubectl get nodes`.

+Make sure jq is installed on a linux system. `sudo apt-get install jq`.

 By running the following command the grafana interface will be launched
 ```
 ./prometheus/grafana_deploy.sh